i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2023-09-09

+I was too busy with work and spent a few weeks finally reading the two books "The Road Ahead" by Ruan Yifeng and "Survivors of the Future World".
+It was very rewarding and worth reading again, and I will keep reading in the future.

+Speaking of work, it consumed my passion for technology.
+Commercial companies want us to create value and profits, and senior leaders don't care about real technology.
+All they want is promotion and the rights that come with it.
+And I just want to use technology to solve real-world problems to help others live better lives.

 ## 2023-05-21

 Everything goes fast these days.
 I've been through so much.
 I met someone, happy or painful.
 I worked, and the work fucked me up.
 I was stuck in there and I couldn't run out, stuck in my work and my feelings.
 It's so real I can feel, I write something down for myself to touch my inner world so closely, I call it memory.